venjoReyes47/dental-appointment-system/README.md

 ## Assumptions and Dependencies

-### Assumptions
+### Capability
 1. Users have valid email addresses
-2. Appointments are scheduled in 30-minute intervals
-3. Dentists have fixed working hours
-4. Services have fixed durations
-5. System operates in a single timezone
+2. System operates in a single timezone
-6. Patient can receive email after dentist confirmation
+3. Patient can receive email after dentist confirmation

 ### Dependencies
 - Node.js